Promo code SPRING2022 will be automatically applied at checkout!

 Mismanaged Type 2 Diabetes

 One of the most common chronic illnesses in the United States is type 2 diabetes.
-The CDC estimates that 37.3 million Americans have it, and as many as 96 million are pre-diabetic.
-Studies have shown that high triglyceride levels have links to poor blood glucose control.
-If you have diabetes and don’t correctly manage it, you may find your triglyceride levels climbing, potentially worsening your diabetes.
-So, controlling your triglyceride levels may help you handle type 2 diabetes.
+The CDC estimates that 38.4 million Americans have type 2 diabetes, and as many as 97.6 million have prediabetes.
+Studies have shown that high triglyceride levels are linked to poor blood glucose control

 Consuming More Calories Than You Burn